Louisiana is one of the top ten most dangerous states to drive in, and car accidents are a big reason why.

 Louisiana law requires every driver to have automobile liability insurance while driving on Louisiana public roads and highways.
 This law protects you if you’re injured or sustain property damage due to an at-fault driver.

 Before calling your insurance company, you should contact an attorney that will fight for you.
-Our attorneys at Pierce & Shows know how terrifying the fight against big insurance companies is, as well as all the documentation that comes along with it.
+Our experienced car accident attorneys at Pierce & Shows know how terrifying the fight against big insurance companies is, as well as all the documentation that comes along with it.